Search Results for "Children's health and development"

 AI summary

-• Eating, allergies and healthy lifestyle – tips for trying new foods, managing allergies and building healthy habits.
+• Eating, allergies and healthy lifestyle – Tips for trying new foods, using cutlery, managing food allergies and building healthy habits.

-• Toilet training and bedwetting – practical tips for successful toilet training.
+• Toilet training and bedwetting – Practical tips for daytime and night‑time wetting and constipation.

-• Sensory processing – strategies to help children manage sensory experiences.
+• Sensory processing – Strategies to help children cope with sensory experiences.

 How to get help

-• Talk to your GP, health visitor or school nurse if you notice any concerns.
+• Speak to your GP, health visitor, or school nurse if you have concerns.

 This information is generated by AI using generalised information from this website.
 For personal advice, contact NHS 111, your GP or other healthcare provider.